zenjob/meridian/README.md

 If you are using LightweightMMM, see the
-[migration guide](https://developers.google.com/meridian/docs/migrate) to help you understand the differences between these MMM products.
+[migration guide](https://developers.google.com/meridian/docs/migrate) to help you understand the differences between these MMM projects.

 # Install Meridian